Hour-Glass-Finance/deployments/README.md

 ### Swap Mining

 `Swap Mining` allows users that use swap to balance the hourglass pool to receive `HOUR` rewards proportionally to their swap volume.
+Whether a swap is helping to balance of pool (i.e elligable for reward) is determined by the stateless and upgradable `SwapMiningRewardsCalc`.

 ### LP Mining